Assassin1771/TAILWIND-CSS-BASICS/README.txt

 TAILWIND CSS

 => UTILITY FIRST CSS FRAMEWORK
+(Instead of creating a selector and writing inside it, add all code as inline styling)

 => INSTEAD OF USING PRE DEFINED COMPONENTS AS IN BOOTSTRAP AND MATERIAL UI, HERE WE CAN CUSTOMISE OUR COMPONENTS AND THUS, MAKE IT LOOK DIFFERENT FROM NORMAL COMPONENTS.